okofish/java/README.md

 #### sketch.ino
 Arduino sketch to relay (heh) voltages on pin 9 of the imp to the relay shield on the Arduino

-*You don't have to edit anything in here to get Java running, but feel free to replace the Arduino with a relay that works directly with the Imp.*
+*You don't have to edit anything in here to get Java up and running, but feel free to replace the Arduino with a relay that works directly with the Imp.*

 ## API overview
 The API is *really* simple.
 There are only three methods: